malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness.md

 _Iteration 2_ processing steps draw conclusions that relate past non-physical actions and conclusions to the agent's theory of mind and to the agent's concept of its identity.
 For example, concluding that a past data state or non-physical action is classified as "thought", concluding whether the primary source of a past data state was external or internal, or relating the fact of an internal source to the agent's concept of its identity.

 Iteration 2 requires an agent to have sufficient representational capabilities to produce inferences that represent relations involving `M`.
-Given some prior inference `y`, a processing step is characterised as visceral loop Iteration 2 if it is of the following form, and the relation with respect to `M` is non-empty, and it can not be characterised as Iteration 3:
+Given some prior inference `y`, a processing step is characterised as Visceral Loop Iteration 2 if it is of the following form, and the relation with respect to `M` is non-empty, and it can not be characterised as Iteration 3:

 * `f(y, E ∪ B ∪ M) -> relation(y, M)`